RobertLemmens/daedalus-engine/readme.md

 ```

-2. Initialize the engine in main by extending DaedalusApplication and calling run:
+2. Initialize the engine in main by extending DaedalusApplication and calling run, passing it your loop class:

 ```java
 public class SandboxApplication extends DaedalusApplication {